-Venezuela's Guaido says police agents are at his home
+Venezuela's Guaido says police agents visited his home

 On the other, Maduro, with backing from Russia, China and Turkey, says he will remain for his second six-year term despite accusations of fraud in his re-election last year and the economic meltdown.
 He has accused the opposition of attempting a U.S.-backed coup.

+As it seeks to shore up support for Guaido, the administration of U.S. President Donald Trump imposed sanctions on state-run oil firm PDVSA on Monday, aimed at severely curbing Venezuela’s crucial crude exports.

-A United Nations human rights expert denounced sanctions imposed by U.S. President Donald Trump on Venezuelan oil, the country’s main export, saying they would compound a grave humanitarian crisis.
+A United Nations human rights expert denounced the sanctions, saying they would compound a grave humanitarian crisis.

 “Coercion, whether military or economic, must never be used to seek a change in government in a sovereign state,” said Idriss Jazairy, a U.N. special rapporteur studying the negative impact of sanctions.